winitzki/sofp/README.md

 Permission is granted to _copy, distribute and/or modify_ this book under the terms of that license.
 This means the book is free (as in "freedom") and will stay free forever.

-This repository contains the full source code for the book (LyX and LaTeX / jpg / eps) and shell scripts for building a PDF version of the book.
+This repository contains the current PDF version (both the [full uncorrected draft](sofp-src/sofp.pdf) and the [finished part of the draft](sofp-src/sofp-draft.pdf)) and also the full source code for the book (LyX and LaTeX / jpg / eps) and shell scripts for building a PDF version of the book.
 So, this is a "transparent" copy in the sense of the GNU license.

 This repository also contains the slides for YouTube presentations that initiated the work on this book.
 The talk slides are not part of the book and may be partially obsolete both in content and in the notation used.